easolhq/easolhq.github.io/index.markdown

 The backbone of every website on Easol is a theme.
 Themes are website templates specially designed to sell any experience, anywhere – whether it’s in wellness, sports, festivals, adventure, or food and drink.

-Easol themes are powered by Liquid templating language, HTML, CSS, JavaScript, and JSON.
-[Get started now.]({% link docs/getting_started/index.md %})
+Easol themes are powered by the [Liquid templating language](https://shopify.github.io/liquid/), HTML, CSS, JavaScript, and JSON.
+[Get started now]({% link docs/getting_started/index.md %}).

 ---